Thompson, Iowa: Education

 The independent school district of Thompson was incorporated in 1894.
 Thompson High School graduated its first class in 1900, and its last class in 1989.
 Thompson's horse drawn school bus was replaced by a motorized school bus in 1909.

-Thompson is now is within the North Iowa Community School District, which was established on July 1, 1996, by the merger of the Buffalo Center–Rake–Lakota Community School District and the Thompson Community School District.
+Thompson is now within the North Iowa Community School District, which was established on July 1, 1996, by the merger of the Buffalo Center–Rake–Lakota Community School District and the Thompson Community School District.
 There was a Buffalo Center School District that merged with the Rake School District to form the Buffalo Center-Rake district on July 1, 1978.
 On July 1, 1992, that district merged with the Lakota School District to form the Buffalo Center–Rake–Lakota district, and that district merged into North Iowa in 1996.

-Agriculture
+Agriculture business

 Linden Hill, a small CSA (community sponsored agriculture) farm and farm stand, produces vegetables, honey and herbs.

 In 2021, Ovation Farms, a former Rembrandt Foods farm, was acquired by Iowa Cage-Free, part of the Versova family of companies.
 The 240-acre farm "houses one million cage-free hens and pullets", a feed mill, and an egg processing plant.

 Horswell Potato Farms, established in 1953, sold potatoes to Midwestern chain stores.
 It was one of the first farms to wash its potatoes and package them in consumer sized bags.
 The farm also grew sugar beets, The operation was sold in 1968.

 Between 1979 and 2019, 223 recipients in the Thompson zipcode, 50478, received a total of $37,500,717 in farm subsidy payments.